kavedaa/sbt-javafx/readme.md

 # sbt-javafx

 sbt-javafx is a plugin for [SBT](http://www.scala-sbt.org/) (Simple Build Tool) for packaging JavaFX applications.
+It can be used for both Scala- and Java-based applications.

 Currently the plugin is in beta mode, which means that some settings might change.